 For most people, that would seem more than enough to do.
 But each pope also brings specific issues to the position.

-This lecture - which will be remembered as one of this century's most provocative orations, akin to Aleksandr Solzhenitsyn's 1978 Harvard commencement address - identified the separation of faith and reason as central to the existential crisis of historical denial which Benedict believes is sapping Europe's civilizational genius.
+This lecture – which will be remembered as one of this century's most provocative orations, akin to Aleksandr Solzhenitsyn's 1978 Harvard commencement address – identified the separation of faith and reason as central to the existential crisis of historical denial that Pope Benedict believes is sapping Europe's civilizational genius.

-Which brings us to another subject high on Benedict's agenda — Islam.
+Which brings us to another subject high on Pope Benedict's agenda: Islam.